rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-experimental-features/ui-server-side-pagination.md

 ## Encrypting SQLite-backed Caches

-UI Server-Side Pagination persists copies of any cached Kubernetes objects to disk.
+UI server-side pagination persists copies of any cached Kubernetes objects to disk.
 If you're concerned about the safety of this data, you can encrypt all objects before they are persisted to disk, by setting the environment variable `CATTLE_ENCRYPT_CACHE_ALL` to `true` in `rancher` pods in the upstream cluster and `cattle-cluster-agent` pods in the downstream clusters.

 Secrets and security Tokens are always encrypted regardless of the above setting.